 - Each packet of sucralose or saccharin (artificial sweeteners) counts as 1 gram of carbohydrate.

 - Do not drink excessive amounts of caffeine.

 - Drink a minimum of eight 8-ounce glasses of water every single day.
 This is in addition to anything else you drink and everything you eat.

 - Take a multivitamin as a supplement to replace the nutrients you will not be getting from food during this phase.

 At the end of the first two weeks, unless you are still far from your goal weight, you may move on to the second phase.

 Phase 2: Balance

-In this phase you will start to add more low carb foods to your diet, including foods like vegetables and a little bit of fruit.
+By now, you’ve likely already experienced some degree of Atkins weight loss.
+In this phase you will start to add more low carb foods to your Atkins meal plan, including foods like vegetables and a little bit of fruit.
 The purpose of this phase is to introduce different types of low carbohydrate foods back into your meals and snacks.